Bangkit-Capstone-C23-PS194-Team/ReMPASI/README.md

 git branch <your-branch-name>
 ```

-well, let's move to your own branch by typing
+well, if you wanna more simply way, let's create and move to your own branch by typing

 ```
 git checkout -b <your-branch-name>